yiping/urdf-dm-auto/README.md

 ## The child z-axis is not orthogonal to any of parent's axis, and the child is not at the tip
 example: utoro and l_clav, there involves an additional rotation.

+# About URDF notation
+##<mass>
+mass value
+##<origin>
+Link center of mass.
+The xyz offset is defined in the link local reference frame
+Attributes:
+- xyz (required) | Position offset of the center of mass of the link with respect to the link origin in the link local reference frame
+- rpy (required) | Roll, pitch and yaw orientation offsets of the inertial frame in local link frame.
+All angles are always in radians.
+##<inertia>
+Moment of inertia
+Attributes:
+- ixx, iyy, izz, ixy, iyz, ixz (required) | Components of the inertia matrix for the link.
+The inertia parameters are specified with respect to the center of the mass in local link coordinate system.